Yana people

-The Yana are a group of Native Americans indigenous to Northern California in the central Sierra Nevada, on the western side of the range.
-Their lands, prior to encroachment by white settlers, bordered the Pit and Feather rivers.
+The Yana were a group of Native Americans indigenous to Northern California in the central Sierra Nevada, on the western side of the range.
+Their lands, prior to encroachment by white settlers, bordered the Pit and Feather Rivers.
 They were nearly destroyed during the California genocide in the latter half of the 19th century.
-The Central and Southern Yana continue to live in California as members of Redding Rancheria.
+Descendants of the Central and Southern Yana continue to live in California as members of Redding Rancheria.

 Etymology

-The Yana-speaking people comprise four groups: the North Yana, the Central Yana, the Southern Yana, and the Yahi, of which two - the Central and Southern - remain.
+The Yana-speaking people comprise four groups: the North Yana, the Central Yana, the Southern Yana, and the Yahi, two of which - the Central and Southern - have living descendants.
 The noun stem Ya- means "person"; the noun suffix is -na in the northern Yana dialects and -hi [xi] in the southern dialects.

 History

 Anthropologist Alfred L. Kroeber put the 1770 population of the Yana at 1,500, and Sherburne F. Cook estimated their numbers at 1,900 and 1,850.
 Other estimates of the total Yana population before the Gold Rush exceed 3,000.
 They lived on wild game, salmon, fruit, acorns and roots.

 Their territory was approximately 2,400 square miles, or more than 6,000 km2, and contained mountain streams, gorges, boulder-strewn hills, and lush meadows.
 Each group had relatively distinct boundaries, dialects and customs.